Pia Pachinger

 she / her

-I'm a fourth year PhD student currently interested in perspectivism and human label variation in Natural Language Processing, social bias in NLP, low-resource language varieties and domains, data resource creation, and domain-specific information extraction.
+I'm a fourth year PhD student at TU Wien (Vienna, Austria) supervised by Allan Hanbury and Julia Neidhardt.
+I am interested in safety alignment, perspectivism and human label variation in Natural Language Processing, social bias in NLP, low-resource settings, and data resource creation.

 Contact me by reordering @ tuwien.ac.at pia.pachinger